 Therefore, we can conclude that, while it’s true that orthodontic treatment is not a quick fix, and treatment can take months or even years, but the benefits include long term permanent results.
 Your dentist may carry out orthodontic treatment, or they may send you to a specialist having extra qualifications.
 The specialist may be in practice or a hospital department and is called an orthodontist.
 You need to choose a trained orthodontist wisely before starting your treatment.
 The American Association of Orthodontists (AAO) is the organization that controls standards of practice in this field.
 Membership in this organization determines that the orthodontist has received the appropriate training in oral biology and biomechanics.
 You may be astonished to learn that there are no particular guidelines to enter the cosmetic dentistry field; in fact, any dentist can claim to practice cosmetic dentistry.
 So, it is essential to make sure AAO accredits your dentist.
 In our hospital, we have a team of specialists certified with the AACD, to deal with this issue.
 They will have a full examination of your teeth, taking dental x-rays and making plaster models of your teeth.
 Our orthodontist team will then have a discourse about what treatment is needed.
 Once you are ready to go ahead, the procedure can start as soon as you have enough permanent teeth.

-At Dr. Mohamed Ali’s office, he will thoroughly asses your mouth before recommending cosmetic teeth shaping for you, considering your dental issues.
+At Dr. Mohamed Ali’s office, San Francisco, he will thoroughly asses your mouth before recommending cosmetic teeth shaping for you, considering your dental issues.
 If required, he might suggest some alternatives which are best suited for your needs.
 The billing experts will inspect your insurance benefits and will offer you a complete treatment plan with all the necessary arrangements.
 Every major dental and medical PPO insurances are accepted, including Medicare.
 There is also an in-office Plan for Health for those who don’t have any insurance.
 Also, we have partnered with various financial institutions like The Lending Club, Care Credit, Healthcare Finance Solutions to make your treatment extremely affordable.
 If you have any questions, feel free to ask.
 So sit, relax, and get sparkling white teeth.
 Call us today to schedule your consultation.
 You can reach us at 415.391.7751.